gafirst/match-uploader/README.md

    3. On a successful startup, everything should be ready to go once you see the `worker` container log `INFO: Worker connected and looking for jobs...`
    4. These `db` container log messages are safe to ignore:
       1. `database system is shut down` and `server stopped` as long as there is activity after.
-      2. `ERROR:  relation "graphile_worker.migrations" does not exist at character 93` (unsure why this is logged, but this is related to the worker library Match Uploader uses, Graphile, and does not seem to be problematic)
+      2. `ERROR: relation "graphile_worker.migrations" does not exist at character 93` (unsure why this is logged, but this is related to the worker library Match Uploader uses, Graphile Worker, and does not seem to be problematic)
       3. `could not receive data from client: Connection reset by peer`
    5. The `worker` container may log `Failed to read crontab file '/home/node/app/server/crontab'; cron is disabled`; you can ignore this.
 5. Open the web client at [http://localhost](http://localhost) (or whatever port you set in step 3.1).
+6. Once the web UI is open, you will see several errors and warnings to resolve prior to uploading your first video.
+Open the settings page from the left sidebar to complete setup:
+   1. Enter or confirm defaults for `Event name`, `Event TBA code`, (event code from The Blue Alliance), `Playoffs type`, `Sandbox mode` (enable to test uploads without actually uploading to YouTube), and `Video upload privacy`.
+      1. The sandbox mode and video upload privacy settings are useful for testing your setup without making things public.
+         1. To upload public videos, set `Sandbox mode` to `Off` and `Video upload privacy` to `Public`.
+   2. Provide your API keys for The Blue Alliance.
+      1. Read API key: This is the recommended way to retrieve match data for your events.
+However, you can instead set up the `FRC Events API` if data for your event is not available on The Blue Alliance.
+      2. Trusted (write) API: Allows you to associate match videos with matches on The Blue Alliance.
+   3. YouTube API setup:
+      1. Scroll down to the bottom of the page to connect your YouTube channel. **Note:** This step can only be completed when the app is hosted on `localhost` or with a valid top-level domain due to Google OAuth2 app restrictions.
+   4. YouTube playlist mappings: If you have playlists that you'd like match videos added to, follow the instructions in this section to set this up.

 ### Docker Compose setup in-depth

 #### Docker containers

-The Docker compose file actually runs 3 containers.
+The Docker Compose file actually runs 3 containers.
 You'll need all of them running to use Match Uploader.
-The containers should be started in this order (the default Docker Compose setup provided can do this for you):
+The containers should be started in this order (the default Docker Compose setup provided will handle this for you):

 1. **db:** A Postgres database, primarily used for storing information about worker jobs
 2. **web:** Includes the backend server as well as the frontend web client